Valefar

 In demonology, Valefar (also Valefor, Malaphar, Malephar, Valafar) is a Duke of Hell.
 He tempts people to steal and is in charge of a good relationship among thieves.
 Valefar is considered a good familiar by his associates "till they are caught in the trap".
 He commands ten legions of demons.

 He is represented as a lion with the head of a man, or as a lion with the head of a donkey.

+Popular culture

+Valefar is portrayed as a first-year student with a beastly appearance in the anime and manga series Welcome to Demon School!
+Iruma-kun.

+In the 2001 video game Final Fantasy X, Valefar (spelled Valefor) is portrayed as a winged, gentle beast, and is the first familiar the player acquires.